E. A. Couturier: Solo career

-Couturier began as a student of piano and violin, choosing cornet in 1883.
+Couturier began as a piano and violin student, choosing cornet in 1883.
 By 1885, he was playing well enough to be accepted to the New England Conservatory.
 He was a student of Theodor Hoch, a proponent of placing all pressure on the lower lip, for four years.
 In the 1880s he began playing professionally in bands such as the Twenty-first Regiment Band, the Eastman Business College Band, Innes Band, and the Gilmore band.
 At age 17, he was able to play Herbert L. Clarke's Variations on Carnival of Venice, which is noted as a virtuoso piece with seemingly insurmountable technical difficulties, and developed a six octave range.
 In 1902, he made his first tour as a feature act soloist playing a Conn Wonder cornet across several Midwestern states.
 In 1906, he toured Europe where he also demonstrated multiphonics, the production of more than one note at the same time on an airophone, which according to The American History and Encyclopedia of Music is not possible on cornet.
 The Frank Holton Company then hired Couturier to perform on, consult in the development of, and promote Holton cornets.
 The Holton New Model cornet was sold under the name "Couturier New Model" in the 1910s.
-Business matters distracted from Couturier's playing for several years, but after the loss of his own company in 1923, he began playing again in Los Angeles until 1929 when he returned to Mt.
+Business matters were distracted from Couturier's playing for several years.
+Still, after the loss of his own company in 1923, he began playing again in Los Angeles until 1929 when he returned to Mt.
 Vernon New York.